Want to know the secret on how to get rid of hip dips fast?

 A good number for women is 1200 to 1500 calories per day.
 But you should adjust this number along with the macronutrients (protein, fats, carbs) to meet your certain needs.

 Try to eat more protein in your diet.
-A higher amount of protein in the diet is linked with weight loss and fat loss.
+A higher amount of protein in the diet is linked to fat loss and will help you gain muscle to tone up your hips.

-If you have trouble getting enough protein in your body start taking a low-carb protein powder like this one from BioTrust.
-It’s made from grass-fed cows, contains no sugar and tastes very very good.
+If you have trouble getting enough protein in your body start taking a low-carb protein powder.

 Are Hip Dips Normal?